ATCBE Content Outline 2025

 Exam Purpose and Development

-This content outline reflects the results of the most recent job analysis that was administered in 2022.
-The survey was completed by over 1,000 credentialed art therapists who provided data on the current practice of art therapy including major work behaviors and tasks, client populations, media/materials, diagnostic categories, ethical issues, and work settings.
+This content outline reflects the results of the most recent job analysis, which was administered in 2022.
+Over 1,000 credentialed art therapists completed the survey, which provided data on the current practice of art therapy, including major work behaviors and tasks, client populations, media/materials, diagnostic categories, ethical issues, and work settings.

-Examinees are given 240 minutes (4 hours) to complete 200 multiple-choice questions including 170 scored items and 30 unscored (i.e., field items) on the ATCBE.
-The unscored items are distributed among the scored items and are of the same format and structure.
+Examinees are given 3 hours and 30 minutes to complete 175 multiple-choice questions, including 150 scored items and 25 unscored (i.e., field items) on the ATCBE.
+The unscored items are distributed among the scored items in the same format and structure.
 Unscored items are used to evaluate new items for future use.
-A candidate’s score will be assessed as the number of correct responses out of the 170 scored items.
+A candidate’s score will be assessed as the number of correct responses out of the 150 scored items.

 The examination items are written to reflect three different cognitive levels: